OKDuncan/website/README.md

 ### Why a DAO?

 By creating a decentralized autonomous organizataion (DAO) people from all over the world can come together to fight COV-19.
-The Collab19 DAO created 1400 C19 tokens.
-Collab19 kept half and the rest were put on a Uniswap pool.
-Every week Collab19 will cash out 100 of it's C19 tokens.
-You can buy these tokens on Uniswap.
-When you do you become part of Collab19.
-You can then vote on how to spend the DAO's treasury.
-Tokens are sold on an open market so you can cash them out at any time or hold them as proof of support.
+The Collab19 DAO created a democratic system of participation for anyone who has onboarded via the Collab19_bot interface to vote and democratically decide on how to best distribute funds to people in need.

 ### How can you help?

-[Buy tokens](https://uniswap.exchange/swap/0x87d7b6CfAaeC5988FB17AbAEe4C16C3a79ceceB0) to help the DAO decide which charities to donate to!
+[Join the DAO](https://t.me/collab19_bot) to help decide which charities to donate to!

 ### Info

 📢 | [**Twitter Announcement**](https://twitter.com/CheeseYet/status/1240126132416065537) - tweetstorm explaining Collab19.

-🦄 | [**Uniswap Exchange Info**](https://uniswap.exchange/swap/0x87d7b6CfAaeC5988FB17AbAEe4C16C3a79ceceB0) - buy C19 tokens to show proof of support.

-📊 | [**Market Stats**](https://pools.fyi/#/info/0xb998fe0398fd6d688eddbd1897f87d6131d7ddf7) - see the C19 token market
+📃 | [**Forum**](https://forum.collab19.live/t/read-me-collab19-onboarding-and-orientation/17) - learn about the structure of Collab19 and about the projects that may receive funding.

-🤖 | [**DAO Page**](https://mainnet.aragon.org/#/collab19/home/) - use C19 tokens to vote on charities to support
+🤖 | [**DAO Page**](https://mainnet.aragon.org/#/collab/home/) - use C19 tokens to vote on charities to support

-💬 | [**Community Chat**](https://t.me/joinchat/HcTaOxhr7mt9K7mBTMxlHw) - drop in, say hi, and help us fight COV-19!
+💬 | [**Public Community Chat**](https://t.me/joinchat/HcTaOxhr7mt9K7mBTMxlHw) - drop in, say hi, and help us fight COV-19!